open-mpi/pyhwloc/docs/source/dev.rst

 1. **Test image** (``ghcr.io/open-mpi/pyhwloc``): Built from ``dev/Dockerfile.cpu``, used for running tests and building documentation.
 2. **Manylinux image** (``ghcr.io/open-mpi/pyhwloc-manylinux_2_34``): Built from ``dev/Dockerfile.manylinux_2_34``, used for building portable PyPI wheels.

+When bumping hwloc version, one needs to:

+- Update the ``hwloc_version(_v2)`` files.
+- Update GHA image tags.
+- Build and push new test images using GHA.

 Building Images Locally
 -----------------------